goldenrecursion/protocol-docs/godel-python-sdk/create-entities-and-triples.md

     create_entity_inputs.append(create_entity_input)
 ```

-### WARNING: Running code below may charge gas fees and stake testnet points with your wallet.
-You will lose testnet points by submitting the data below.
+### WARNING: Running the code below may charge gas fees and stake testnet points with your wallet.
+You may lose testnet points by submitting incorrect data.

 ```python
 from tqdm import tqdm